Aja (song): Saxophone solo

 With everything else laid down, only the tenor saxophone solo remained.
-As part of their conscious effort to expand the range of musicians they worked with, Becker and Fagen hoped to have it played by Wayne Shorter, who had also backed Davis on his pioneering late-1960s fusion albums In a Silent Way and Bitches Brew.
-At the time, Shorter had worked only on jazz records, not pop such as Steely Dan.
+As part of their conscious effort to expand the range of musicians they worked with, Becker and Fagen hoped to have it played by Wayne Shorter, who had also been a member of Davis' Second Great Quintet and later backed him on the pioneering late-1960s fusion albums In a Silent Way and Bitches Brew.
+At the time, Shorter had worked only on jazz records.

 Katz asked Shorter on Becker and Fagen's behalf if he would play the solo, and he declined.
 They then asked Dick LaPalm, then manager of the Village Recorder, who knew Shorter from when Weather Report, the prominent fusion band he had co-founded with Joe Zawinul, recorded there.
 LaPalm agreed, and according to Fagen "vouched for us" to Shorter.
 They sent the saxophonist a chart.
 When Shorter came to the studio, he prepared by playing scales on the piano for a half hour, then doing three or four takes.
 "We were very glad that he came in," Fagen said in 1999.
 "I think he felt the chances were that we would be asking him to do something that was not particularly appropriate [for him], which was, well, a reasonable fear under those circumstances," Becker added.

 Shorter recalled his decision to play the solo as "quite matter-of-fact".
-When he came in, he just asked to hear the sections before and after the portion he would be soloing over so he would have a reference point.
+When he came in, he simply asked to hear the sections before and after the portion he would be soloing over so he would have a reference point.
 "He was a little worried, getting into how he would play with Miles," Fagen said.
 "Of course that didn't bother us at all."
 Shorter explained that the lesson he had taken from Davis was to focus on his performance and "don't give too much away."

 Shorter "play[ed] to the homonymic meaning of the tune's title ... with a certain chant-like quality resonant of the Orient," wrote his biographer Michelle Mercer.
 "But mostly he related to the music itself."
 She quotes Becker:

 Mercer notes that there wasn't much of that "bebop language" in the music underneath, despite the richness of the underlying chord.
 "Even so," she concludes, "Wayne managed to tell a blockbuster story in just one minute".
 She credits Gadd for inspiring him much as Tony Williams had when he and Shorter played in Davis's band.
 "It was majestic and stately, tracing a mountainous arc with cleverly displaced references back to the vocal melody."